mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

 ## Game Data Flow

-The way data flows through the game illustrates the architecture in several layers.
-Let's first look at how a human player's data (their input) flows from the input device all the way to cause some action in-game.
+The way data flows through the game illustrates its architecture in several layers.
+Let us first look at how a human player's data (their input) flows from the input device all the way to cause some action in-game, and then see how it works for AI agents.

+### Player Controller Layer

 <pre class="mermaid">
 flowchart